Strikor/Codename-Game/proposal/proposal.md

 _________________

 **3. Product Vision**
-   >**Purpose of the Product**: This immersive stealth game, challenges players to navigate through complex environments filled with dynamic, semi-intelligent NPCs and inticate puzzles.
+   >**Purpose of the Product**: This immersive stealth game, challenges players to navigate through complex environments filled with dynamic, semi-intelligent NPCs and intricate puzzles.
 Strategic thinking is required as players assume the role of a krill equipped with a temporal manipualtion capability.
 This mechanic is deeply woven into the game's puzzle design, and level progession systems.
 While solving these puzzles the player must also avoid detection and confrontation with enemies.
-In order to complete the mission of escaping, a blend of tactical foresight, spatial awareness, and stategic use of the time manipulation mechanic are required.
+In order to complete the mission of escaping, a blend of tactical foresight, spatial awareness, and strategic use of the time manipulation mechanic are required.
 All of this will be presented as a sleek online browser game with keyboard controls.
    >
    >**Target Audience**: The aim for this project is to create an experience that is accessible for those who are newer to browser gaming while also having features that appeal to more skilled players.
    >